Ten Summoner's Tales: Releases

+Remasters

 Ten Summoner's Tales was remastered and re-released in 1998.
 The new CD issue included a bonus video track of "If I Ever Lose My Faith in You".
 It also featured the song "Everybody Laughed But You", which was excluded from the original 1993 release in the US and Canada.
 The song did appear on the original release in the UK, Europe, Japan and other territories, and on the single "If I Ever Lose My Faith in You".
 The instrumental track for "Everybody Laughed But You" was also used with an alternate lyric and released as "January Stars" on the singles "Seven Days" and "If I Ever Lose My Faith in You".